sicoyle/sicoyle.github.io/README.md

 ## Welcome to Samantha Coyle's Website

 I am currently a student at Texas State University.
-With a love for all things math and science, I decided to become a Computer Science major.
+With a love for solving intricate problems, I decided to become a Computer Science major.
 I am excited to continue learning about how Computer Science applies to the world and how it improves our day-to-day lives.

 Here is a [link](https://github.com/sicoyle/txstcs) to my repository dedicated to school projects.